Cool City Challenge: A Call to Action

 The City of Irvine is issuing a call for volunteers as part of our participation in the Cool City Challenge.
 To secure $1M in grant funding and technical assistance for our climate efforts, we are seeking community members to volunteer as Cool Block leaders that will work with a team to host sustainability workshops in 2022.
 If you are looking for a way to make a meaningful impact on climate change, this is your chance.

-The City of Irvine seeks to register 200 volunteers who are interested and committed to climate action in Irvine by September 20.
+The City of Irvine has partnered with over 25 community organizations and registered over 200 volunteer who are interested and committed to climate action in Irvine.
 You can contact EnvironmentalPrograms@cityofirvine.org with any questions, or to volunteer.

 While this is a possibility, the magnitude and speed of change is challenging.
 A public-private-civic partnership is necessary to provide the collective intelligence to crack the code on the technical, political, financial, and community integration required to become a carbon neutral city.